JJ Peterka, Arttu Ruotsalainen help Amerks take control of series with OT win

 2. Stepping up

-With a pair of assists Sunday, Krebs has eight in five postseason games.
-He had the secondary assist on Biro's tiebreaker and made the pass to setup the game-winner.
+With a pair of assists, Krebs has eight in five postseason games.
+He had the secondary assist on Biro's tiebreaker and made the pass to set up the game-winner.
 Ruotsalainen joked that he closed his eyes when taking the shot.

 "Krebsy made an incredible pass through the PK players," Ruotsalainen said.